Conferences

 In case one day these geographers agree, I decided to climb both summits (just in case).

-Achievement 7 Andean Peaks
+Achievement 7 Andean Summits

 This challenge refers to climbing the highest peaks of the entire Andes Mountain Range located in its 7 countries Venezuela, Colombia, Ecuador, Peru, Bolivia, Chile and Argentina.